rolandtoth/AdminOnSteroids/README.md

 Additionally you can copy this file to other ProcessWire installations to use the same settings.
 Make sure to copy the file before installing the module.

+To enable this feature, check the option "Restore settings on next install".

 The file needs to be writable to use this feature.